 LegalOn is a contract-review platform serving customers across law firms and in-house legal teams.
 The product line ships a seven-piece suite (Review, Assistant, Matter Management, Knowledge Core, Agents, Translate, and a Word add-in) and a library of 50+ AI playbooks for NDAs, MSAs, and other standard agreements.

 LegalOn's center of gravity is contract review at scale.
 The product direction has trended agentic over the past year, with five new AI agents shipping in February 2026 and Inline Citations launching in spring 2026 (hover-preview source links inside AI responses).
-As of May 2026, pricing sits in the enterprise tier: individual licenses start around $550/user/year.
+As of June 2026, LegalOn's individual licenses sit in the enterprise tier and are demo-quoted; confirm the current number with LegalOn before budgeting.

 Choose LegalOn if your team is primarily focused on contract review at enterprise scale and runs across both firm and in-house workflows.